 If you want to learn more about the Logitech Circle 2 Combo Pack, see our full writeup below in the Under $400 section.

-The sleekly designed Blink XT Home Security Camera System has many of the features of premium units without the higher price tag.
+The sleekly designed Blink XT2 Home Security Camera has many of the features of premium units without the higher price tag.
 This device is good for people who have basic security needs and want a unit that’s straightforward to use.

-The Blink XT is fully weatherproofed for use both indoors and outdoors.
-It can be connected with up to 10 other Blink units, allowing you to create a customized home security network.
-There’s no subscription fee, and it comes with free cloud storage for video data.
+The Blink XT2 is fully weatherproof for use both indoors and outdoors.
+There’s no subscription fee, and it comes with free 1-year cloud storage for video data, as well as a 2-way audio system.

 The Canary Flex offers a good balance of features, but shines when it comes to outdoor use.
 This unit is dual-powered, either wire-free or plug-in depending on your preferences.
 It’s compact and easy to install.